emewarp/alarms-simulator/README.md

 # Alarms Simulator

-Windows Service to simulate an alarm server raisinhg alarms with type, time and location information.
+Aux tool to simulate an alarm server raisinhg alarms with type, time and location information.